North Melbourne Electrical Substation Development Plan

 In total, five public submissions were received.

-The key issues raised in feedback on the Intake Substation included:
+The key issues raised in feedback on the North Melbourne electrical substation included:

 - Environmental Management Framework